Particular/docs.particular.net/nservicebus/hosting/cloud-services-host/configuration.md

 To enable a given transport, `UseTransport<T>` should be called on the endpoint configuration and a connection string must be provided.

-For example using the Azure Service Bus transport
+For example, using the Azure Service Bus transport:

 snippet: AzureServiceBusTransportWithAzureHost